edefalque/signalk-stripcharts/README.md

 Each of them can be started in its own browser tab and run concurrently.

-Additionally, `sources_filtering_example.js` is provided (read comments in the file before running).

 In a specification file, a chart specification can be derived from another chart and only the properties that differ need to be specified (e.g. a two-hours chart can be derived from a ten-minutes chart, with most of the properties inherited).
 Inheritance is provided at the first level of properties only.